 PROVIDENCE - The Rhode Island Department of Environmental Management (DEM) announces that small game hunting season opens this month.

-The season for pheasant, cottontail rabbit, gray squirrel, bobwhite quail, red and gray fox opens Saturday, October 19 – Saturday, February 29, 2020.
-The season for woodcock also opens October 19 – December 2 and the second portion of the mourning dove season opens October 19 – December 1.
-Small game and upland game bird hunters are reminded that they must check in and out of check stations at Arcadia, Carolina, Great Swamp and Durfee Hill Management Areas on October 19 – 20, October 26 – 27, and November 2 – 3 when hunting those areas.
+The season for pheasant, cottontail rabbit, gray squirrel, bobwhite quail, red and gray fox opens Saturday, October 17 – Saturday, February 28, 2021.
+DEM's Division of Fish and Wildlife will stock a total of 6,000 pheasant from October 17th through December 2020.
+This is a 2,000-bird increase from prior years.
+The season for woodcock also opens October 17 – November 30 and the second portion of the mourning dove season opens October 17 – November 29.
+Small game and upland game bird hunters are reminded that they must check in and out of check stations at Arcadia, Carolina, Great Swamp and Durfee Hill Management Areas on October 17 – 18, October 24 – 25, and October 31- November 1 when hunting those areas.
 Check stations hours are a half-hour before sunrise until sunset.
-More information including daily bag, possession limits, and fluorescent orange requirements is available in the 2019-2020 Hunting & Trapping Guide that is available online and at license vendors.
+More information including daily bag, possession limits, and fluorescent orange requirements is available in the 2020-2021 Hunting & Trapping Guide that is available online and at license vendors.

 Hunting has a long tradition in Rhode Island, supporting family customs, connecting people with nature, and attracting tourism to the state.
 Hunters and anglers purchase around 70,000 licenses, permits, stamps, and tags each year and contribute more than $235 million to Rhode Island's economy.
 Revenue generated from license and permit sales support Rhode Island fish and wildlife conservation programs.
 A critical source of funding, these monies are leveraged to match federal Wildlife and Sport Fish Restoration Program dollars that support outdoor recreational opportunities for fishing, hunting, and boating in Rhode Island.